richardltc/boxwallet/README.md

 # What is BoxWallet? #

-BoxWallet is a single binary multi-coin CLI tool, that gets your coin-of-choice wallet/node set-up ***fast*** with just a few commands:
+BoxWallet is a single binary multi-coin CLI tool, that gets your coin-of-choice wallet/node set-up ***fast***, with just a few commands:

-`./boxwallet coin` - allows you to choose your coin of choice, which then downloads the projects core files from their official website and installs them automatically.
+`./boxwallet coin` - allows you to choose your coin of choice, which then downloads the project's core files from their official website, and installs them automatically.

 ![alt text](img/coin.gif)